mebusy/notes/dev_notes/AI_CS188.md

 ### Search Trees

+What we're actually going to build up when an algorithm runs is called a search tree.

  - A search tree:
     - A “what if” tree of plans and their outcomes
     - The start state is the root node
     - Children correspond to successors
     - Nodes show states, but correspond to PLANS that achieve those states
     - **For most problems, we can never actually build the whole tree**
+        - In fact the search tree will typically be much large even than the state space graph because there might be multiple ways to get to the same state.
+And in that case, the search tree will have multiple occurrences of that same state.
+        - but it is the underlying abstraction we're going to work with.

 ![](../imgs/cs188_search_tree.png)